The Shastra of Macrometa - Download the eBook

 Save money in the cloud

-First and foremost, using a DBaaS solution can help you save money.
+First and foremost, using a DBaaS solution can help save money.
 Many organizations can't afford to purchase, set up, and maintain their physical infrastructure, let alone pay in-house experts.
 With DBaaS, these organizations can shift this burden of upfront resources and ongoing managing costs to the service provider and only pay for the duration they use it.

 Auto scale to meet demanding applications